 Holders of the Certified Management Accountant certification enjoy greater earning power, according to a new salary survey by the issuer of the CMA credential.

+The Institute of Management Accountants’ 2013-2014 Salary Survey found that despite a fluctuating economy, CMAs around the world earned at least one-third more than their non-certified counterparts.
 In the United States, CMA holders reported an average annual salary of $115,952, or 31 percent more (compared to $88,196), than those without certification; and 36 percent more in total annual compensation ($135,153 vs. $99,239).

 Register or login for access to this item and much more

 All Accounting Today content is archived after seven days.

 - All recent and archived articles

 - Conference offers and updates

 Don't have an account?
 Register for Free Unlimited Access